 Anyone who is affected can reach out with questions and concerns to International Student and Scholar Services or the University Student Legal Service.
 Both are reviewing the order and the ongoing developments to assess possible impacts and be able to provide you with the best advice.

 How many students, faculty, and staff from the affected countries are at the University of Minnesota?

-The University of Minnesota community includes approximately 120 international students and scholars from the affected countries (Iraq, Syria, Iran, Sudan, Libya, Somalia, and Yemen), plus hundreds more faculty, staff, and students who have connections to those countries.
+The University of Minnesota community includes approximately 120 international students and scholars from the affected countries (Syria, Iran, Sudan, Libya, Somalia, Yemen, and previously also Iraq), plus hundreds more faculty, staff, and students who have connections to those countries.